 You’ll Be Safe From an Electrical Grid Attack

 Another point she brought up was the fact that the military has stated that the most likely type of attack on the United States will be an attack on our electrical grid, with bombs being able to burn up all circuitry within a large range.
 But most old motorcycles don’t have computers!
 So there is nothing to fry, leaving you free to travel like nothing ever happened.

 You might think this is a bit extreme and that I’m one of those doomsdayers.
 Most people might say this will never happen, which would be great.
 But if it does then you have a mode of transportation in a horrible crisis.
-And if not then you have a sweet motorcycle anyways.
+And if not, you have a sweet motorcycle anyways.

 What it called when you ride on the back of a motorcycle?
 Believe it or not, there is an actual term for this.
 As motorcycle passenger is also called a “pillion rider.”
 Most people don’t use these terms nowadays, so it’s probably better to just stick with “passenger” or “front/rear” rider.